noble-assets/continuous-clearing-auction/docs/autogen/src/src/interfaces/IAuction.sol/interface.IAuction.md

 ### isGraduated

-Whether the auction has sold more tokens than specified in the graduation threshold as of the latest checkpoint
+Whether the auction has graduated as of the given checkpoint

+*The auction is considered `graudated` if the clearing price is greater than the floor price since that means it has sold all of the total supply of tokens.*

 *Be aware that the latest checkpoint may be out of date*